Do you need the amino acid sequence of your new monoclonal antibody?

 De-novo sequencing of a purified mAb is valuable if the parent hybridoma cell is not available for DNA sequencing.
-You can also use de-novo sequencing when the amino acid sequence does not match the DNA sequence.
+De-novo sequencing also works when the amino acid sequence does not match the DNA sequence.

 We perform amino acid sequencing of your antibody at the protein level using a combination of analysis.
 These are: Multiple protease digestion, LC MS/MS peptide analysis, searching antibody sequence databases to retrieve the constant Fc regions, and de-novo sequencing of the CDR domains by MS/MS data interpretation.

-Our experts use several techniques to piece together the variable and constant sequence.
-They also verify the assembled sequence.
+Our experts use several techniques to piece together the variable and also the constant sequence.
+In addition, they verify the assembled sequence.

 Part 1: De-novo sequencing of monoclonal antibody using PEAKS software.

 - First we separate the heavy and light chains.

 - Then we digest with 6 different enzymes.

 - Each digest (2 x 6 samples) is now analyzed by high resolution LC-MS/MS.